samkearney/esta-ngl/docs/concepts/interface_hierarchy.rst

 The cell has individual intensity and color properties.

 These interface definitions give this device the tools to communicate information about its cell layout.
-Assuming the definitions above appear in a definition list with the class "com.acme.definitions.1", the device might contain:
+Assuming the definitions above appear in a library with the class ``com.acme.definitions.1``, the device might contain:

 .. code-block:: xml